India, officially known as the Republic of India, is located

 13th-century, Konark, Odisha, India

-Ornamented Wheel of Karma, Hindu, Eastern Ganga dynasty,
+amorous pose of the Karma Sutra, Hindu, Eastern Ganga dynasty,

 13th-century, Konark, Odisha, India